top of page

 Academic Week

-Students will work in academic subjects including English Language Arts (ELA) and Mathematics in the afternoons.
+Students will work in English Language Arts (ELA) and Mathematics in the afternoons.
 Our ELA and Math classes will focus on advanced topics and skills while integrating creative and critical thinking.
 Interdisciplinary projects that are real-world and relevant will be included in the coursework.
-Students will demonstrate higher-level learning by writing across subject areas, demonstrating computer and graphing calculator proficiency, collaboration with others, participation/integration with arts and STREAM learning opportunities!
+Our curricular resources are carefully chosen as we have many students that are younger enrolled in these middle grades classes.
+Students must bring a laptop that has Microsoft Suite and a Google account.

 Students are accepted based on readiness, not age.
 They must meet a reading level Lexile of 800 or guided reading level S or higher.
 Please contact us if you need help making this easy determination before registering.
 If your child is not at this level, please look into our advanced elementary level classes for rapid acceleration.